zuplo/docs/docs/articles/local-development.md

 best out-of-the-box experience with zero configuration.

-However, for advanced users, local development helps speed up your development time by allowing you to test your changes locally and to connect to services that are running locally (e.g., on localhost).
+However, for advanced users, local development helps speed up your development time by allowing you to test your changes locally and connect to services running locally (e.g., on localhost).
 Some setup is necessary for running the Zuplo Gateway locally (see below).

 ## Getting Started

 :::tip

-Currently, local development only works on Linux, Mac OS X and Windows Subsystem for Linux (WSL).
+Currently, local development only works on Linux, Mac OS X, and Windows Subsystem for Linux (WSL).
 We do not support Windows at this time.

 :::

-Local development is powered by the Zuplo CLI, `zup`, which is built using Node.js.
+Local development is powered by the Zuplo CLI, zup, built using Node.js.
 It requires a minimum version of Node.js 18.0.0.

 You can download Node.js from [nodejs.org](https://nodejs.org/en/download).
 If you need to switch between different versions of Node.js, you can use a version